CliMA/CloudMicrophysics.jl/docs/src/IceNucleation.md

     via deposition of water vapor,
   - water activity based parameterization of immersion freezing,
   - water activity based parameterization of homogeneous freezing,
-  - parametrization of temperature-dependent aerosol-independent ice nucleating particles concentration for immersion freezing.
+  - parameterization of temperature-dependent aerosol-independent ice nucleating particles concentration for immersion freezing.

 The parameterization for deposition on dust particles is an implementation of the empirical formulae from [Mohler2006](@cite)